1912 United States presidential election in Vermont: Analysis

 Taft carried seven counties in Vermont to Roosevelt's six, while Wilson won only tiny Grand Isle County in the far northwest of the state, with a plurality of less than 40% of the vote.
 This was the first time that any county in Vermont voted Democratic in a presidential election since the birth of the Republican Party in 1854.
-This was the first time since Lewis Cass carried Washington County in 1848 that a Democrat had carried any of Vermont's counties as well as the first time since Free Soil Party candidate John P. Hale won Lamoille County in 1852 that a third-party candidate carried any of Vermont's counties and the most recent time such has occurred to date.
+This was the first time since Lewis Cass carried Washington County in 1848 that a Democrat had carried any of Vermont's counties, as well as the first time since Free Soil Party candidate John P. Hale won Lamoille County in 1852 that a third-party candidate carried any of Vermont's counties and the most recent time such has occurred to date.
 Consequently, this is the first election since the Republican Party's formation in 1854 that the party failed to win every county in the state.

-Vermont was Wilson's weakest state in the nation in terms of percentage of the vote, and was one of only two states where Wilson finished as low as third in 1912, the other being Michigan where Wilson finished a much closer third behind Taft.
+Vermont was Wilson's weakest state in the nation in terms of percentage of the vote, and was one of only two states where Wilson finished as low as third in 1912, the other being Michigan where Roosevelt won and Wilson finished a much closer third behind Taft.
 Since 1912, there has been only one occasion (Bill Clinton in Utah in 1992) where a winning presidential candidate came in third in any of the states that had not seceded into the Confederate States of America.
-This was the first of two occasions since 1852 that Vermont did not vote for the same candidate as Maine (the other being 1968).
+This was the first of two occasions since 1852 that Vermont did not vote for the same candidate as Maine (the other being 1968, when Richard Nixon won Vermont while Hubert Humphrey won Maine).